-On September 6th, NYK Cruises, a subsidiary of the shipping giant NYK, hosted a briefing near Tokyo Station for 80+ prospective customers interested in a 103-day round-the-world voyage aboard the Asuka II.
+On September 6th, NYK Cruises, a subsidiary of the NYK shipping company, hosted a briefing near Tokyo Station for 80+ prospective customers interested in a 103-day round-the-world voyage on the Asuka II ship.
 Initially limited to 30 attendees, the presentation was expanded due to heightened interest.
-Despite the high cost - ranging from 8 million to 40 million yen (US$56,000 to US$280,000) - NYK Cruises reports that ~30% of the passengers are first-time cruisers.
+Despite the high cost (ranging 8-40 million yen/USD 56,000-280,000), NYK Cruises reports that ~30% of the passengers are first-time cruisers.

 The cruise industry is also attracting younger travelers, particularly for shorter voyages lasting one to several days.
 NYK Cruises has reported strong demand for these shorter domestic cruises, with many bookings reaching pre-pandemic levels.
 The industry's reputation, which suffered during the early days of the COVID crisis when the Diamond Princess was quarantined in Yokohama, has seen significant recovery, aided by enhanced health and safety measures.